moj-analytical-services/user-guidance/source/documentation/parameters.md

 secrets: true
 ```

-The Airflow job will access the parameters like this:
+An Airflow job in Python can access the parameters using [SSM Parameter Store](https://github.com/christippett/ssm-parameter-store).
+An example code snippet:

 ```python
 from ssm_parameter_store import EC2ParameterStore